minddocdev/mou-release-action/README.md

 - name: templatePath
 - required: true
-- description: The path for the Markdown template that will be used to create the release body.
+- description: The path for the Markdown template that will be used to create the release body, relative to `.github/`.

 ### `token`